 -Rocking seat.
 Not a big deal, but the seat rocks a little back and forth.
 I don’t think there is a safety concern or anything like this, but it does get a little shaky when going over terrain.
 I would like to see a firmer fit.

 -No suspension.
-I would like to see suspension system added because it makes the ride much smoother for little babies.
+I would like to see a suspension system added because it makes the ride much smoother for little babies.
 It’s also very hard to maneuver with one hand.

 -Short canopy on the Asana 35 car seat.
 The canopy is really small and I would like to see some kind of pop-out sunvisor.